afokin93/PYTHON_extractive_summ_with_kg/README.md

 # PYTHON_extractive_summ_with_kg
-Project to create summarization with extrative approach and Knowledge Graphs
+GOAL: Project to create summarization with extrative approach and Knowledge Graphs
+TYPE: Master's project